Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 • Thank yous need to be sent in a timely manner.
 Sending a thank you at the end of the year or for tax season doesn’t cut it.

-• Explain the impact of their donation in the thank you.
-Include an impactful image when possible.
-Taking the time to speak to this will hearten donors, as they want to know how they’ll make a difference.
+• Explain the impact of their donation in the thank you letter.
+When possible, include an impactful image.
+Taking the time to speak to this will hearten donors, as they want to know how their donation will make a difference.

 • You can never thank donors too frequently.
-Thanking donors at times least expected is not only a pleasant surprise but expresses how grateful your organization is throughout the year.
+Thanking donors when they least expect it is a pleasant surprise and an expression of how grateful your organization is throughout the year.

 • Write to donors by name when thanking them.
 Show them you took the time to consider them by saying Dear Delilah as opposed to Dear Donor.